 Tennis Parties for Kids!

 John McEnroe is one of the greatest tennis players of all time.
-He held the #1 world ranking in singles for 170 weeks between 1980 and 1985, and was the #1 doubles player in the world for a record 257 weeks.
+He held the #1 world ranking in singles for 170 weeks between 1980 and 1985 and was the #1 doubles player in the world for a record 257 weeks.
 He is the winner of 7 Grand Slam singles titles, including 4 US Open titles and 3 Wimbledon titles.
-He is also widely considered to be the greatest doubles player ever, having won 10 Grand Slam doubles titles and winning his last ATP doubles title just three years ago after a 12 year absence from the ATP Tour.
+He is also widely considered to be the greatest doubles player ever, having won 10 Grand Slam doubles titles.
 He is the greatest Davis Cup player in history, and he also captained the US Davis Cup Team.
-John has been the captain of Sportime's World TeamTennis franchise, the NY Sportimes, since 2000, and he is an Emmy-nominated commentator for CBS, NBC, BBC, ESPN and USA.
-John grew up in New York City, where he graduated from the Trinity School, and later attended Stanford University, winning an NCAA team and singles title his freshman year.
+He is an Emmy-nominated commentator for CBS, NBC, BBC, ESPN and USA.
+John grew up in New York City, where he graduated from the Trinity School.
+He attended Stanford University, winning an NCAA team and singles title his freshman year.
 He continues to live in New York City, where he has raised his 6 children.
 John partnered with Sportime to open the John McEnroe Tennis Academy in September 2010.

 Patrick grew up in Douglaston, NY and trained in the New York area.
 As a junior, he reached the semifinals of Wimbledon and the US Open boys' singles in 1983.
 Patrick then partnered Luke Jensen to win the French Junior doubles and the USTA Boys' 18 National and Clay Court titles in 1984.
 He made his first impact on the professional tour that same year, teaming up with brother John to win the doubles title at Richmond, Virginia.
 Patrick won the Men's Doubles Gold medal at the 1987 Pan American Games with Jensen, and helped Stanford University, as team captain, win the NCAA team championship in 1986 and 1988.
 He graduated from Stanford in 1988 with a degree in political science, and then joined the professional tennis tour.
 On the tour, Patrick won one singles title and 16 doubles titles, including the 1989 French Open Men's Doubles title, during his 10‐year professional career, and achieved career‐high rankings of World No. 28 in singles and World No. 3 in doubles.
 After retiring from the tour in 1998, Patrick had a successful run as U.S. Davis Cup captain, the longest tenured captain in U.S. history, winning the cup in 2007.
 After leaving his Davis Cup role in 2010, McEnroe focused on his television commentary work, and also served as the General Manager of Player Development for the USTA until mid-2015.
 Patrick joined Sportime and JMTA in 2017.

 JMTA Long Island Annex Director

 Mike is one of the nation’s brightest young stars in junior coaching.
 After being recruited by SPORTIME’s own Jay Harris to join the Bowling Green State University squad, he led his team to two Mid-American Conference Championships and became the most successful player in the history of the program.
 Mike had been one of the top ranked juniors in the country prior to his collegiate career, and competed extensively in ITF tournaments around the world.
 After graduating, Mike quickly became one of the top coaches in the USTA Eastern Section, developing numerous nationally ranked players, while earning a Master’s degree in Education.
 Mike’s exceptional knowledge of the game, boundless energy, and positive attitude instill confidence in every player in his impressive stable of nationally ranked juniors.

 JMTA Westchester Annex Direct